 When a blueprint is ready, there will be no scope for any obstruction in a service process.
 The blueprint documents the entire customer journey, both internally and externally, so it will have answers to any possible questions.
 Besides, through the blueprint, the user stories will emerge as a mode of communication so that all the team members can focus on finding the right solution to address user needs.

 A service blueprint helps everyone involved in a process to get a clear picture.
 Thus, it boosts the efficiency of a team.
-In simple words, the blueprint helps the team to know what product/service should be developed and what should be the most effective way for developing that product/service.
+In simple words, the blueprint helps the team to know what product/service should be developed and what should be the most effective way to develop that product/service.

 So, in these ways, the service blueprints add value to various phases of a project.
 You can reference service blueprints to learn both what the product intention is and what the internal workflow goals are.